sorinboia/nginx-experience-aws/guide/2intro.md

 10. Open the [Cloud9 console](https://eu-central-1.console.aws.amazon.com/cloud9/home), and click on `Open IDE`.
 This will open a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It includes a code editor, debugger, and a terminal.
 We will be using it for the rest of the workshop.

-{{% notice warning %}} The Cloud9 workspace should be built by an IAM user with Administrator privileges, not the root account user.
-Please ensure you are logged in as an IAM user, not the root account user. {{% /notice %}}

-{{% notice tip %}} Ad blockers, javascript disablers, and tracking blockers should be disabled for the cloud9 domain, or connecting to the workspace might be impacted.
+> :warning: Ad blockers, javascript disablers, and tracking blockers should be disabled for the cloud9 domain, or connecting to the workspace might be impacted.
 Cloud9 requires third-party-cookies.
-You can whitelist the specific domains. {{% /notice %}}
+You can whitelist the specific domains.

 Now, lets start and clone the git repository that will help us during the workshop.